 The Khan el Khalili today

-Today the Khan el Khalili is a slick marketplace which is aimed at foreign tourists.
+Today the Khan el Khalili is a slick marketplace that is aimed at foreign tourists.
 Needless to say, it is super touristy, and the traders of the great souk are some of the best smooth-talkers you will ever meet.
 From, random “Hello!
-Where are you from?” to exquisitely polite “Come and have a look, you don’t have to buy” to humourous “Looking is for free”, Khan el Khalili has some of the best pick up lines for the visitors.
+Where are you from?” to exquisitely polite “Come and have a look, you don’t have to buy” to humourous “Looking is for free”, Khan el Khalili has some of the best pickup lines for the visitors.
 Due to my Indian features which are often mistaken as an Egyptian face, I usually get away from this Cairo hustle, except in the Khan el Khalili market.
 The traders who have been dealing with tourists for many generations are excellent at geotagging people and their accents, and there has never been an incident when I have not heard, “For you, it’s nearly free, since I love India”.

 A mix of touristy and atmospheric

-Call it slick or simply unnerving, Khan el Khalili comes as a complete package with good, bad, and downright annoying.
+Call it slick or simply unnerving, Khan el Khalili comes as a complete package of good, bad, and downright annoying.
 Almost anything can be purchased here and you can shop for soap powder to semiprecious stones, not to mention tacky toy camels and alabaster pyramids.
-Though significantly modernized, the souk is still very atmospheric and the original Mamluk style architecture can be seen in its great archways and vaulted ceilings.
+Though significantly modernized, the souk is still very atmospheric and the original Mamluk-style architecture can be seen in its great archways and vaulted ceilings.
 Despite being overly touristy, Khan el Khalili is frequented by many locals as well and they stick to the gold district which has been in existence since the complex‘s conception in the 14th century.
 Although. originally the khan was divided into rigid districts for different commodities, only the gold sellers, the coppersmiths, and the spice dealers areas exist today.